Adjunct Faculty Responsibilities

 (Included since 2012)

-The complete University policy for accommodating students and applicants with disabilities is found at http://www.pepperdine.edu/student-accessibility/university-policy/.
+The complete University policy for accommodating students and applicants with disabilities can be found on the Office of Student Accessibility website[BROKEN LINK].

 8.6.
 FINAL EXAMINATIONS